 Now that I see the image, I hope no one at Mozilla thinks I am advocating burning them.

-The post "Relighting Thimble and the ImageSeek Teaching Kit" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2016/07/relighting-thimble-and-the-imageseek-teaching-kit/) on July 28, 2016.
+The post "Relighting Thimble and the ImageSeek Teaching Kit" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/07/relighting-thimble-and-the-imageseek-teaching-kit/) on July 28, 2016.